Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 Keeping Perspective

 While no one can guarantee your puppy won’t get sick from the feces of a wild animal in your yard, it is important to keep this in perspective.
-Risks vary depending on where you live, but for most of us, they are low.
-And they need to be balanced against the risks of keeping your puppy isolated indoors until her vaccinations are complete.
+Risks are low and have to be balanced against the issues with keeping your puppy isolated indoors until her vaccinations are complete.

 When can Puppies go Outside to Potty?